JunShern/moral-uncertainty/docs/main.md

 # Moral Uncertainty
-Different people may have significantly different ethical beliefs on various issues.
+Humans have diverse ethical beliefs on various issues.
 Advanced machine learning systems should detect when there may be substantial disagreement and use this to inform downstream actions.

 The `Moral Uncertainty` benchmark evaluates the ability of models to detect ethical disagreements.